Vonng/pigsty/docs/r-sop.md

 ./pgsql.yml -l pg-test      # Initialize the pg-test database cluster
 ```

-The above two playbooks can be simplified as follows:
+The above two playbooks can be simplified as follows.

 ```bash
 bin/createpg pg-test